Jmateusribeiro/FastAPI-Trading-Platform/README.md

 ## Execution

-The decision of whether to create a virtual env for executing the script is up to the user.
+The decision of whether to create a virtual env for running the script is up to the user.
 In my case, I've created a virtual env, but I haven't committed it.

 To run the API:

-    fastapi run main.py
+    fastapi run [path_to_app]/main.py

 After run this command:
-- The api will be available at http://0.0.0.0:8000
+- The api will be available at http://localhost:8000/docs
-- The documentation of the API is available at http://0.0.0.0:8000/docs
+- The documentation of the API is available at http://localhost:8000/docs

 ## Project Structure